 All foals must be registered by their breeder in their year of birth and the date of birth is needed for registration.
 The application needs to be received before the 30th November.

 As long as the foal is not older than 6 months, registrations may submitted to be received between 30th November and the 31st December of the year of birth.
 This incurs a higher registration fee as it includes a late filing fee.

 Applications made outside of the deadline of the 31st December of the year of birth are deemed Late Registrations.
-A late fee will be charged and the parentage of the foal must be proved by DNA testing, at the considerable expense of the breeder.
+A late fee will be charged and the parentage of the foal must be proved by DNA testing, at the expense of the breeder.
 Before the passport is issued to the owner, Part II of Section II will be signed and stamped by the Society to permanently exclude the horse from the human food chain.

 The Breeder is defined as the owner of the mare at the time of foaling.

-Breeders should contact the Secretary for a registration form, ID diagram and DNA Sample bags - firstname.lastname@example.org or Tel.
-01142 885 869
+Breeders should contact the Registration Secretary for a registration form, ID diagram and DNA Sample bags.
+See contact details below for the Registration Secretary.

 If a prefix is used for naming the foal, it must first be registered with the Central Prefix Register using its application form.
 For details about applying please see the Central Prefix Register website.

 The completed registration form, ID diagram and the 2 DNA Samples (one from the foal and another from its Dam) and the Stallion Service paper should sent to the Secretary together with the registration fee.